Whistleblower Willing to Answer Republicans’ Questions, Lawyer Says

 Zaid said that his client would provide answers in writing under oath, but would not respond to any “inappropriate” questions, including those seeking identifying information.

+Rep. Jim Jordan of Ohio, who as the top Republican on the House Oversight and Reform Committee has helped lead the president’s defense in Congress, rejected such a format.

+“Written answers will not provide a sufficient opportunity to probe all the relevant facts and cross-examine the so-called whistleblower,” he said.
+“You should not be able to ignite an impeachment effort and never account for your actions and role in orchestrating it.
+We have serious questions about this individual’s political bias and partisan motivations.”

-It is unclear how House Republicans will respond to the offer.
-Rep. Kevin McCarthy of California, the Republican leader, said on CBS’ “Face the Nation” that he was not aware of the offer, but reiterated his desire to have the whistleblower “come forward in an open hearing.”
+Rep. Kevin McCarthy of California, the Republican leader, said earlier Sunday on CBS’ “Face the Nation” that he was not aware of the offer, but also reiterated his desire to have the whistleblower “come forward in an open hearing.”

 “When you’re talking about the removal of the president of the United States, undoing democracy, undoing what the American people had voted for, I think that individual should come before the committee,” McCarthy said.
 “He can come down to the basement, but he needs to answer the questions.”